Fliplet/fliplet-cli/docs/API/core/navigate.md

 ### Navigate the app to the previous page

+This method is used to navigate back to the previous page or screen of the app.

 ```js
 Fliplet.Navigate.back();
 ```

+The method does not take any arguments, it simply causes a navigation action to be performed that takes the user back to the previous page or screen in the app.
+This method works by leveraging the browser's (or app's) history stack to determine the previous page visited by the user.

+This method can be useful in situations where the user needs the ability to go back to the previous page or screen in the app.
+For example, if the user has navigated to a new page or screen and wants to return to the previous one, they can use this method to do so.

 ### Navigate the app to a URL

+This method is used to navigate to a new page or screen in the app by providing a URL.

 ```js
 Fliplet.Navigate.url('http://fliplet.com');
 ```

+The method takes a single argument, which is a string representing the URL of the page or screen that the user should be navigated to.
+In this case, the URL being provided is "http://fliplet.com".

 The above will use the in-app browser by default so your users won't leave from the app.
 If you wish to use the device's system browser, you can pass `inAppBrowser: false` in the configuration as follows: